'Yes we can' to 'Yes we scan', Obama returns to Berlin

 Merkel and Obama may try to shift the focus to their free trade initiative.
 An EU-commissioned study estimates the deal could generate economic benefits of roughly 100 billion euros ($130 billion) per year on either side of the Atlantic.

-"Despite the pivot to Asia it's the transatlantic marketplace that is galvanizing Washington's attention at the moment," said Charles Kupchan, a professor at Georgetown University.
-"American and European elites are desperate for growth and jobs and they don't have many arrows left in their quiver." ($1 = 0.7519 euros)

-(Additional reporting by Jeff Mason and Andreas Rinke; editing by David Stamp)
+(Additonal reporting by Jeff Mason, Andreas Rinke and Rachelle Younglai; Editing by David Stamp and Eric Walsh)